Marvel Fans Have Forgiven Star-Lord As ‘Avengers: Endgame’ Wouldn’t Exist Without His Mistake

 By now, every Marvel fan has seen Avengers:Infinity War, so I feel confident not having to warn of spoilers.

-In April 2018, arguably the biggest crossover in cinematic history blasted into theaters as superheroes from all across the universe came together in Avengers: Infinity War to fight Thanos, the mad Titan who believes half of all living creatures needs to be erased in order to ensurer survival of the rest.
+In April 2018, arguably the biggest crossover in cinematic history blasted into theaters as superheroes from all across the universe came together in Avengers: Infinity War to fight Thanos, the mad Titan who believes half of all living creatures needs to be erased in order to ensure the survival of the rest.

 But during the film, Star-Lord, played by Chris Pratt, made a mistake that allowed Thanos to complete his mission of collecting the infinity stones in order to dust half the population.
 Despite anger and hatred aimed in Star-Lord’s direction, Comic Book is reporting that Marvel fans have started to mellow to the character after coming to an important realization: the upcoming blockbuster Avengers: Endgame would not exist without that mistake by Star-Lord.

-When some of the members of the Guardians of the Galaxy landed on the ruins of the planet Titan, along with Iron Man (AKA Tony Stark, AKA Robert Downey Jr.), Spider-Man (AKA Peter Parker, AKA Tom Holland), and Dr Strange (Benedict Cumberbatch), they were greeted by Thanos after having collected the soul stone.
+When some of the members of the Guardians of the Galaxy landed on the ruins of the planet Titan, along with Iron Man (AKA Tony Stark, AKA Robert Downey Jr.), Spider-Man (AKA Peter Parker, AKA Tom Holland), and Dr. Strange (Benedict Cumberbatch), they were greeted by Thanos after having collected the soul stone.

 Unfortunately, in order to retrieve that particular stone, Thanos was forced to kill his daughter, Gamora, who Star-Lord loves.
 While the rest of the superheroes battled to remove the Infinity Gauntlet from Thanos’ hand, Star-Lord was more preoccupied with trying to find out what had happened to her than actually defeating the Titan.